jacomyma/mapping-controversies/_pages/tuto-1-1.md

 File > Download > JPEG image
 ```

+Save this image somewhere. **Later on, you will upload this to share with the other students.**

 # Next tutorial

 [<i class="fas fa-forward"></i>&nbsp;1.2.
 Visualize a different dataset with Tableau *(15 min)*](../1.2/)